Environmental guidance for your business in Northern Ireland & Scotland

 In Northern Ireland you can buy consignment notes and unique codes from the NIEA.

 In Scotland you can obtain consignment notes and unique codes from SEPA.
+During the COVID-19 outbreak SEPA gas introduced a single page SWCN.

 In Northern Ireland, you will have to include new information on your consignment notes to declare that you have applied the waste management hierarchy for dealing with your waste.
 This means you must take all practicable steps to reuse or recycle your waste before deciding to dispose of it.